-This medal is awarded on the basis of: Distinguished service to physics over an extended period of time, and/or; Recent outstanding achievement.
+This medal is awarded on the basis of significant contributions to physics over an extended period of time, and/or recent significant achievement.
 The CAP Medal for Lifetime Achievement in Physics was introduced in 1956 and is awarded annually.
-The recipient must have spent the major part of his/her working career in Canada.

-The next medal will be awarded in the year 2018.
+The next medal will be awarded in 2024.

 - The nominator must be a member of the CAP.